Analroy/SpaMo-OF/README.md

 *Workshop on Sign Language Processing (WSLP), IJCNLP–AACL 2025* *IIT Bombay, Mumbai, India — December 20, 2025*

-The **SpaMo-OF code** (our extension of SpaMo with optical-flow-based motion features) will be released soon.
+This repository contains only the **curated dataset splits**.
+SpaMo-OF can be easily reproduced using existing implementations of SpaMo, GMA, and MMFlow.

 ---

 ## 📘 Overview

 Indian Sign Language (ISL) remains underexplored compared to German, American, or British SLT.
-Our work benchmarks multiple SLT models on ISL and proposes **SpaMo-OF**, which enhances SpaMo by incorporating:
+Our work benchmarks multiple SLT models on ISL and introduces **SpaMo-OF**, which augments SpaMo using:

-* **GMA-based optical flow maps** for robust motion cues
+* **GMA-based optical flow maps** for robust and occlusion-resilient motion cues

-This repository releases the dataset used in achieving these results.
+This repository releases the curated dataset used in our experiments.

 ---

 ## 📂 Dataset Release: iSign-10k Subset

-We release a **clean, balanced, noise-filtered 10k sample subset** of the iSign dataset.
+We release a **clean, balanced, noise-filtered 10k sample subset** derived from the original iSign dataset.

-### 🔧 How this subset was curated
+### 🔧 How This Subset Was Curated

 * Kept sentence lengths between **5–15 words**
-* Removed overly short, overly long, or noisy samples
+* Removed extremely short, long, or noisy samples
-* Applied vocabulary frequency grouping (rare / mid-frequency / common)
+* Used vocabulary frequency grouping (rare / mid / common)
-* Ensured strong coverage of diverse linguistic structures
+* Ensured wide linguistic diversity
-* Maintained ~200 frames per sample on average
+* Maintained ~200 frames per sample (average)

 ### 📄 Dataset Stats

-* **10,000 ISL videos** with English translations
+* **10,000 ISL signing videos**
-* Average length: **~200 frames**
+* English textual translations
+* Balanced linguistic coverage
 * More stable and reproducible for SLT modeling

-Here is the updated **Download section in clean Markdown**, ready to paste into your GitHub README.
-It reflects:
-✅ your **uploaded train/val/test CSVs in the `Data/` folder** ✅ the **source iSign dataset link**
-✅ a clear explanation of how to use the curated subset.

 ---

 ## 📥 Download

-This repository includes the curated **iSign-10k subset** used in our experiments.
+This repository includes the curated **iSign-10k** splits used in our experiments.
-You can directly access the train, validation, and test splits from the following files:
+You can access them directly:

 ```
 Data/train.csv